 15. Loosen the screws of the torque tube somewhat and feed the torque tube on to the luff section.
 Protect the luff section and the torque tube with paper or plastic.
 Secure the torque tube with tape before rigging.
-Mark the luff section 67 mm from the edge of the luff section to help aligning the screws with the holes in the luff section at a later stage.
+Mark the luff section as shown to help aligning the screws with the holes in the luff section at a later stage.
 Use a permanent marker pen.